fevziatanoglu/Angular-Calculator-App/README.md

 - Modulus: Calculate the remainder when the first number is divided by the second.
 - Dark and Light Themes: Choose between dark and light themes for better user experience.

+**Usage:**

+1. Enter the first number in the input field.
+2. Choose the arithmetic operation from the available options (+, -, *, / , % , -/+ ).
+3. Enter the second number in the input field.
+4. Click the "Calculate" button to see the result.

 **Demo:**
 Check out the live demo of the app [here](angular-calculator-app-taupe.vercel.app/).